What's Your Relational Stress Style?

 More GREEN statements:

 The pattern of "puddling" can happen when you feel obliged to "match" what other people want or expect.
 It may not be a conscious thought you've had.
 But that is the premise behind "pleasing mode" or hoping "not to disappoint" anyone.

 More BLUE statements:

 "Freezing" can happen when you unconsciously feel driven to get other people to "match" what you believe is best.
 It's not wrong to have opinions.
 But we can "freeze into rigidity" about our opinion, when we get stuck in "persuading mode" and persist in unproductive conflict.

 Puddle & Freeze

 You may fall into both "puddling" or "freezing" depending on the context or type of relationship.
-For example, maybe you tend to puddle at work and strive to say "yes" to everything.
-But at home, you might be a little unbending about decisions if you are tired or "maxed out." after a long day.
+For example, you may puddle at work, striving to say "yes" without limit..
+But you might freeze into rigidity about personal decisions, or ways of doing things at home, after a long work day.